-4.8.2 Use of reference stars to correct for fringing or atmospheric lines
+4.8.1 Use of reference stars to correct for fringing or atmospheric lines

 Stars with featureless spectra (typically white dwarfs or fast rotating hot stars) can be used to provide a good template to correct for fringing as an alternative to the use of internal flatfield lamps.
-These spectra can also be used to identify and estimate the depth of atmospheric H_2O and O_2 absorption lines.
+These spectra can also be used to identify and estimate the depth of atmospheric H2O and O2 absorption lines.
 Stars of magnitudes between 5 and 9 are best suited for this type of observations because they require short exposures but do not saturate the detector at the shortest shutter opening times.
-The OBs for these stars should be prepared in Phase II by the observers who require them for their program.
-A bright subsample of the hot flux standards stars is well suited for these observations.